Phactum/taxiride-blueprint/adapters/rest/client/README.md

 }
 ```

 *Hint:* Using a client built like this handles token based authentication transparently if configured.
-So, the first request having no token and upcoming request having expired tokens will be retried using a newly fetched token.
+So, the any request having no token and upcoming request having expired tokens will be retried using a newly fetched token.